ADVERTISEMENT

 The most famous bridge in jazz lore is the Williamsburg in New York City.
 For nearly a year and a half, from 1959 into 1961, tenor saxophonist Sonny Rollins practiced on the bridge daily.
 The St. Johns Bridge in Portland has yet to achieve comparable iconic status in music history, but fans who take their jazz seriously in the Northwest know it well as the symbol and backdrop of the Cathedral Park Jazz Festival

 The seating on the rolling lawns affords stirring views of the river and the towering span.
 Visitors from outside the area will discover a lovely hidden corner of Portland and be introduced to a generous sampling of regional talent.
-While blues and R&B figure in the mix, jazz is the main attraction, and the festival showcases such local stars as saxophonist Devin Phillips, drummer Mel Brown, organist Louis “King Louie” Pain, and guitarist Dan Faehnle. —D.R.
+While blues and R&B figure in the mix, jazz is the main attraction; the festival has showcased such local stars as saxophonist Devin Phillips, drummer Mel Brown, organist Louis “King Louie” Pain, and guitarist Dan Faehnle. —D.R.

 Chris Janson performing on stage at the Festival at Sandpoint in 2022.